Toner (printing): Clean-up

 Toner can be washed off skin and garments with cold water.
 Hot or warm water softens the toner, causing it to bond in place.
 Toner fused to skin eventually wears off, or can be partially removed using an abrasive hand cleaner.
 Toner fused to clothing usually cannot be removed.
 Unfused toner is easily cleaned from most water-washable clothing.
 Because toner is a wax or plastic powder with a low melting temperature it must be kept cold while cleaning.

 Toner particles have electrostatic properties by design and can develop static-electric charges when they rub against other particles, objects, or the interiors of transport systems and vacuum cleaner hoses.
 Because of this and the small particle size, toner should not be vacuumed with a conventional home vacuum cleaner.
 Static discharge from charged toner particles theoretically may ignite dust in the vacuum cleaner bag or create a small explosion if sufficient toner is airborne.
 Toner particles are so fine that they are poorly filtered by household vacuum cleaner filter bags and can blow through the vacuum motor into the room.
 They can also cause overheating by clogging the motor filter and short circuit by their electric conductivity (carbon, iron) when they melt inside the motor.

-If toner spills into the laser printer, a special type of vacuum cleaner with an electrically conductive hose and a high efficiency (HEPA) filter may be needed for effective cleaning.
+If toner spills into the laser printer or photocopier, a special type of vacuum cleaner with an electrically conductive hose and a high efficiency (HEPA) filter may be needed for effective cleaning.
 These are called electrostatic discharge-safe (ESD-safe) or toner vacuums.
 Similar HEPA-filter equipped vacuums should be used for clean-up of larger toner spills.